Help your students become citizen scientists and learn about New Zealand urban ecology while contributing to scientific research.

 The website provides students an option to sign up so individual students, students in groups or the entire class can become a user.
 Users can keep track of the number of photographs classified and make comments after each classification.
 Becoming a user is useful to get identification help or inform researchers about a rare sighting.

-Being part of this research process offers an opportunity to explore with your students topics such as ecology, native species, monitoring nature and concepts such as biodiversity, ecosystem, evolution and citizen science.
+Being part of this research process offers an opportunity to explore with your students topics such as ecology, environmental monitoring and citizen science and concepts such as biodiversity, ecosystem and evolution.

 This activity supports students to build a food web that represents the New Zealand bush ecosystem.
 Students use images of organisms within the ecosystem to explore the relationships between them.